egovernment/eregistrations/documentation/styles.md

 ### Application specific CSS bundle configuration

-For any application within eRegistration, one css file is created out of all css components files listed.
+For any application within eRegistrations, one css file is created out of all css components files listed.
 In Prototype there is one application *prototype*, so one css file is created.
 Creating proper css file for application requires *linking css file* and *configuring it*: